 What to Wear in Paris in December

-December is cold in Paris, so wear a winter coat, warm hats, gloves, and a blanket scarf for winter.
+December is cold in Paris, so wear a winter coat, warm hat, gloves, and a blanket scarf for winter.

-Also, bring an umbrella or raincoat to protect you from the rain.
+Also, bring an umbrella or raincoat to protect yourself from the rain.

 In addition, if you are a person who suffers a lot from the cold, bring thermal t-shirts and socks to wear under your clothes.

 In this article, you can read what to wear to Paris according to the season.

 Here are my favorite items for Paris in December.